Camicam311/EDA-of-Bike-Share-Data/README.md

     ## 1 Subscriber 45 min or less               409230 405649 0.991
     ## 2 Subscriber more than 45 min             409230   3581 0.00875

-Broken down further, over 75% of subscribers ride for less than 15 minutes while only over 30% of customers do.
+Broken down further, over 75% of subscribers rides last for less than 15 minutes while only over 30% of customers do.
 Subscribers ride for very short durations, with barely any rides lasting between 30 to 45 minutes.
 Thus, it does not seem necessary to give suscribers 45 minutes rides compared to a customer's 30 minutes ride.
 I can see people feeling more inclined to become a subscriber after seeing the extended time limit, but in reality subscribers don't need the extra 15 minutes.

 ![](Exploratory_Data_Analysis_on_Ford_GoBike_Data_files/figure-markdown_github/unnamed-chunk-18-1.png)